aobarbieri/doxie-game/planning.md

 # App's functionality
-- As a player, I want to guide the dog to eat the treat so it can grow longer.
 - As a player, I want to have my score visibile above the grid.
 - As a SE, I want the user to win when there is not more room for the dog to grow.